Updated: Jul 21

 1. Let a structural engineer review before the event.

 When you have to build a stage for your outdoor event, leave it to a structural engineer to ensure you have a stage that can withstand the loads and stress you are about to impose on it.
-Having a stage collapse would be dangerous and could result in lawsuits and bad press.
+A stage collapse would be dangerous and result in lawsuits and bad press.
 A structural engineer will select the appropriate building materials for the stage and confirm that it is safe and ready to use for the event, which is a plus for setting up the perfect stage for your event.

 One example of this could be seen in Travis Scotts Astroworld's 2021 tragedy.
 Not only was Astroworld 2021 a horrific turn of events, but all eyes were focused on the organizers and engineers of this event, not just Travis Scott.